rmdth/auto-claim-mudae-self-bot/README.md

 ## What does it do

+- Gets $tu information on setup
 - Claims wishlist characters and more given ones.
 - Claims by series.
 - Claims by desired kakera colors.
 - Kakera and Roll claim have their own delay.
-- Last hour (seconds) auto claim based on given time.
+- Last "hour" auto claim based on given time (seconds).
-- Adjust claim kakera cost for characters your characters with 10+ keys.
+- Adjust claim kakera cost for your characters with 10+ keys.
 - Checks if dk and rt are available to use them.
-- Gets $tu information on setup
+- Only uses rt on wishes.
+- Wishes have priority over regular claims.
+- If the wanted claim was claimed, it will try to claim another based on criteria.
 - Reconnects.

 ## Cool things to add